Discrimination against people with HIV/AIDS: Blood donation restrictions on at-risk populations

 Between 1970 and 1980, more than 20,000 HIV infections were attributed to contaminated blood transfusions.
 The lack of sensitive blood screening methods for HIV detection prompted the enactment of lifetime bans on blood donations from men who have sex with men (MSM), sex workers, and intravenous drug users, as these population groups were viewed to be at high risk of contracting HIV.
 At the time, this policy was viewed by health professionals as an emergency measure to prevent the contamination of the general blood supply.
-Multilateral institutions such as the World Health Organization actively promoted the enactment of lifetime bans in efforts to mitigate transfusion-related HIV infections.
-This ban was adopted by the United States, as well as several European countries in the 1980s.
+Multilateral institutions such as the World Health Organization (WHO) actively promoted the enactment of lifetime bans in efforts to mitigate transfusion-related HIV infections.
+This ban was adopted by the US, as well as several European countries in the 1980s.

 The blood donation ban on MSM and transgender women, in particular, has provoked substantial criticism.
 Members of the LGBTQ+ community view these laws as discriminatory and homophobic.
 A significant criticism of the blood donation restrictions is that healthcare workers treat the LGBTQ+ community as a homogenous population that engages in similar sexual practices and behaviors.
 However, like any other population, MSM vary greatly in the number of sexual partners they have and in their engagement in high-risk sexual behaviors.
 Overall, the donation ban on MSM and transgender women has further exacerbated growing distrust of the medical system within the LGBTQ+ community, especially given the history of homophobia within the medical profession.
 As a result of these policies, LGBTQ+ individuals have felt substantial pressure to conceal their sexual orientation from medical providers and healthcare personnel.

 Blood banks today utilize advanced serological testing technologies with close to 100% sensitivity and specificity.
 Currently, the risk of HIV-contaminated blood infection is 1 per 8-to-12 million donations, thus demonstrating the effectiveness of modern HIV screening technologies.
 Despite these significant laboratory advances, the lifetime blood donation ban on MSM remains in several Western countries.
 Today, medical organizations such as the American Red Cross and World Health Organization are highly critical of these lifetime bans on men who have sex with men, as the epidemiology of HIV has changed drastically in the last 40 years.
 In 2015, a mere 27% of novel HIV infections originated from the MSM population.
 In response to this epidemiological data, public health experts, medical personnel, and blood-banking organizations have called upon country governments to reform these outdated MSM blood donation policies.